Breast Implant Removal

 What will my recovery be like after having implants removed?

 These are not difficult recoveries if you simply have Dr. Lombardo remove the implants.
 You’ll be sore on the small incisions for a few days, but you won’t have a lengthy recovery.
 Your chest will feel different without the implants, but it isn’t a sensation of pain.

 However, as mentioned above, most patients having implants removed also request a breast lift, so they aren’t left with flattened sagging breasts after the implants are removed.
 Because there is more tissue repositioning and excision of excess sagging skin, the addition of a breast lift makes these recoveries more involved.
-You won’t be able to lift anything more than a gallon of milk for about one month.
+Full arm range of motion and lifting will be restrained for 2-3 weeks.
 Any heavier lifting or strenuous exercise will need to wait for six weeks after a breast lift.